8. Impact assessment

 • Some countries could suffer a big impact, notably Ireland

-• Trade barriers create opportunities for EU27 suppliers to replace UK exporters
+• New Brexit trade barriers will create opportunities for EU27 suppliers to replace UK exporters

 Click here for summary of Brexit FactBase.